 but still so far away

-from the Union Jack
+from the Union Jack,

 how jacked up the world can be but still find hope

-In holding hands.
+in holding hands.

 So I try

-to make myself vulnerable
+to make myself vulnerable,

-make myself more humbled
+make myself more humbled,

-make myself keep walking though I stumble
+make myself keep walking though I stumble,

-fumble through this learning and unlearning
+fumbling through this learning and unlearning,

 yearning for a future

-where walls are broken down along our borders
+where walls are broken down along our borders,

 and hearts can connect